Tibor Baranski: Later life

-Freed from prison in 1953 after five years, Baránszki became a freedom fighter during the Hungarian revolution, helping to organize assistance.
+Freed from prison in 1953 after five years, Baranski became a freedom fighter during the Hungarian revolution, helping to organize assistance.
 He went to Rome in 1956 to seek Western support for the revolution.
-When the rebellion was crushed by the Soviets, Baránszki did not want to return home.
+When the rebellion was crushed by the Soviets, Baranski did not want to return home.
 He liked Communists as much as he liked Nazis.
-"If you want to think like a cartoonist, Hitler and Stalin would be two cherries on the same tree," Baránszki said.
+"If you want to think like a cartoonist, Hitler and Stalin would be two cherries on the same tree," Baranski said.
 "There was no difference."
 He was sent back to Hungary, but he was able to slip out again among many other refugees.

 He remained in Italy where he married Katalin Kőrösy on 8 July 1957.
 They started a school and camp for refugees, living in a refugee camp near Rome, Italy, for close to a year.
 In 1958 they obtained visas to Canada.
 They lived in Toronto before moving in 1961 to Buffalo, New York, where they raised their family.

 Katalin had been attending school to become a medical doctor in Hungary, but was kicked out of the university during the Communist-Stalinist period.
 Based on her education in biochemical pharmacology and biochemistry, she was given a United States visa that stated, “Very important person.
 Urgently needed by the United States government to do research in biochemical pharmacology, i.e. biochemistry.”
 After arriving in Buffalo, she became a professor of biochemistry and cancer researcher at the University of Buffalo.
 She died in 2011.
 Baránszki adopted Katalin's son Peter Forgach, who became an eye surgeon, from her prior marriage.
 Their son Tibor Baranski Jr. learned Chinese as a teenager and became an international lawyer in Beijing, and their daughter Kati is As of 2019 Director of Communications at the Diocese of Buffalo.

 Legacy and honors

 Wallenberg vanished while in the custody of Soviet forces.
-Before he died, Baránszki was one of the last witnesses to the efforts to protect the Jews from the Nazis in Budapest.
+Before he died, Baranski was one of the last witnesses to the efforts to protect the Jews from the Nazis in Budapest.
 On January 11, 1979, he was named by Yad Vashem as Righteous Among the Nations.
-Baránszki's aunt Margit Sterneder was also recognized as Righteous Among the Nations on January 11, 1979, and on July 16, 1997, Yad Vashem recognized Monsignor Angelo Rotta as Righteous Among the Nations.
+Baranski's aunt Margit Sterneder was also recognized as Righteous Among the Nations on January 11, 1979, and on July 16, 1997, Yad Vashem recognized Monsignor Angelo Rotta as Righteous Among the Nations.

 Gabor Szekeres, the first person Baránszki saved, survived the war and married.
-His wife Agnes, who parents were both murdered in the Holocaust, said of Baránszki, "He fought, and he was willing to sacrifice his life, for what he thought was right."
+His wife Agnes, whose parents were both murdered in the Holocaust, said of Baránszki, "He fought, and he was willing to sacrifice his life, for what he thought was right."
 The two families remain close to the present day.